School of Computing UofU calendar UofU index UofU directory Map About Salt Lake SoC Calendar University of Utah University of Utah

 BS/MS Program Details

 The requirements for the BS/MS degree are just the BS requirements plus the MS requirements.
 Starting to take graduate-level courses during the senior year is what makes it possible for students to complete the masters degree in just one additional year.
-The School of Computing Handbooks describe all relevant requirements.

 Admission to the BS/MS program

-You may apply to the BS/MS program if: BS/MS applications are due on May 18, 2008.
-Your application should be handed to Karen Feinauer in the SoC front office and must include: We will let you know if you were accepted into the program by mid-June 2008.
 Students accepted into the graduate program should attend the SoC new grad orientation along with the rest of the new graduate students in late August.
 You will be sent information about this.

 We make admission decisions for the BS/MS program as follows.
 A small committee of SoC professors looks at the record of each student applying to the program, paying particular attention to performance in upper-level undergraduate CS courses.
 We admit students who we believe will do well in graduate-level CS courses.